-In India and in tols country alone, I should say, such ideals have been there as do not find favour in any other country.
-It my attention is called to this question, "in now many countries is this age of consent 18?", I would subsequency reply to it. but I submit, so far as the circumstances of other countries are concerned, they are entirely different from our country.
-In no other country is chastity put on such a nigh peacstal as in our country.
+In India and in this country alone, I should say, such ideals have been there as do not find favour in any other country.
+It my attuition is called to this question, "in now many countries is this age of consent 18?", I would subsequency reply to it.
+But I submit, so lar as the circumstances of other countries are concerned, they are entirity different from our country.
+In no other country is chastity put on such a nigh pealstal as in our country.
 In no other country is social degrada-tion looked down to such an extent if a girl goes wrong-as in our country.
 Therefore, my humble submission is that here in this country we have been having certain high ideals.
-Now, we want to have those ideals, if we want to strengthen those ideals, then we have to see that so far as a girl is concerned, before the age of 18, her person is sacred except when she is married and given over to the husband.
-We have to instal this idea in the public mind, that an unmarried girl of less than 18 cannot be looked upon with amorous eyes, and by providing this by law, we will be doing the right thing.
+Now, iľ we want to have those ideals, if we want to strengthen those ideals, then we have to see that so far as a girl is concerned, before the age of 18, her person is sacred except when she is we have to instal this idea in the public mind, that an unmarried girl of less than 18 cannot be looked upon with amorous eyes, and by providing this by law, we will be doing the right thing.
 A girl comes from England to India, six thousand miles away, and has got full liberty to roam about alone.
 But can our girls do the same thing in India?
 Our girls are not so brave that they will go to other countries and behave in this manner.